BjoernLudwigPTB/pytorch_gum_uncertainty_propagation/docs/examples.rst

 Proof-of-Concept examples
 -------------------------

-For certain proof of concepts, we provide Jupyter notebooks, which require additional dependencies to be installed.
+For certain proof of concepts, we provide examples scripts, which require additional dependencies to be installed.
 This can be achieved by appending :code:`[examples]` to the install command, e.g.